sanojcr/Library-Management-System-WinForm/MFC Project/README.txt

 Library Management System ==> WPF
-==> The project solution is inside the LibraryMS folder.
+==> The project solution is inside the LibraryMSWF folder.